qazxiaye/InverseColor/README.md

 This tool reverses colors of all images which are under working directory of the executable or under a directory given in the source.
 There should be no other file types under the directory.
-Generated files will be found in folder "gen" which will be under the directory mentioned above.
+Generated files will be found in folder "gen" which will be under the aforementioned directory.
 Generated files' name will be the same as original images.

 Usage: two possibilities